ooexiaoo/onlinegarden/README.md

+# This is my Digital Garden
+I share my notes and other things here, right from obsidian.
+You can also build your own.
+Follow the instructions below.

 # Digital Obsidian Garden
 This is the template to be used together with the [Digital Garden Obsidian Plugin](https://github.com/oleeskild/Obsidian-Digital-Garden).
 See the README in the plugin repo for information on how to set it up.